hotel occupancy rates

 Each event organized provides you a chance to upsell additional hotel amenities like rooms, dining options, or leisure activities.

-You can even take the advantage of a local event which usually draws guests from all over the world.
+You can even take advantage of a local event which usually draws guests from all over the world.

 Partner with various event sponsors to set up special promotions for booking the hotel at a discounted price.